dsp-uga/team-void-p1/README.md

 	- Bi-grams returns 256*256 = 65,536 features
 	- Three-grams means 256^3 = 16,777,216 possible features
 	- Four-grams rise the number of possible features to 256^4 = 4,294,967,296
-* Such exponential possible number of features shows the reason of memory issues all team faced for this project.
+Such exponential possible number of features shows the reason of memory issues all team faced for this project.
 Same time it lead us to try to find the best possible competition of selected features.

 ## Source codes (/src):
-The codes we are sharing in this repository are listed below with a brief explanation.
 We tried to add enough comments and directions to each source code to let others be able to run them and adjust them for different platforms and datasets.
+The codes we are sharing in this repository are listed below with a brief explanation:
 	- Engine.py	(The engine code for defining the datasets access, selecting the feature selection method, and running the prediction model)
 	- engine1.py	(The second version of engine code, which supports Random Forest)
 	- Feature_Extraction.py	(The implementation of feature selection)